This Is Your Brain on Drugs: Television

 In an episode of the sitcom Roseanne, the title character reenacts the PSA while having a conversation with one of her children about drugs.

 In Living Color parodied the PSA with Oprah Winfrey, played by Kim Wayans.

 In the eighteenth episode of the fourth season of the sitcom Married... with Children, "What Goes Around Comes Around" (1990), the character Al Bundy takes an egg, says "This is your brain," then says "This is your brain on marriage," drops it on the ground, and asks, "Any questions?"

 An episode of the teen series Beverly Hills, 90210 ends with the characters Brandon and Brenda Walsh acting out the PSA with their friends in their favorite diner.
 After the show, the actual 30-second commercial aired, and Jason Priestley delivered his own anti-drug message on the air.

 PBS Kids did a parody of the famous PSA as well, in a short titled "This is your brain on books", in which a gold egg falls on a frying pan with books on it, then falls into a human brain, in which he thinks about composing, computing, and creating, ending it all with "Any questions?".

 The second version was satirized in the series premiere of the animated television sketch show Robot Chicken, "Junk in the Trunk" (2005).
 Rachael Leigh Cook (who provided the voice acting) goes on a psychopathic rampage, destroying everything she encounters, ending eventually with her smashing herself in the head and falling down a building.

-In the tenth episode of the second season of the TV series Breaking Bad, "Over" (2009), the character Jesse Pinkman references the commercial, frying one egg and accompanying it with "this is your brain", while adding another egg and accompanying it with "this is your brain on drugs".

-In the sixteenth episode of the ABC sitcom The Goldbergs, "Muscles Mirsky", references the PSA while Beverly is making breakfast.

-To promote season 2 of Riverdale on Netflix, Camila Mendes, who plays Veronica Lodge, re-stages the 1997 version PSA, which featured actor Rachael Leigh Cook.
-The promotion is shot-for-shot, except that a burger is used in place of an egg, and instead of talking about heroin, she talks about Jingle Jangle.

-Films

-In the film Batman Forever (1995), the character the Riddler parodies the commercial saying, "This is your brain on the box.
-This is my brain on the box.
-Does anybody else feel like a fried egg?!"

-The 1991 film sequel Freddy's Dead: The Final Nightmare spoofed the PSA by having Johnny Depp (whose acting career began with the original A Nightmare on Elm Street movie) perform the skit.
-The PSA goes on as normal until Robert Englund (who plays Freddy Krueger) hits Depp with the frying pan and says, "Yeah!
-What are you on?
-Looks like a frying pan and some eggs to me."